On this page:

 The fund is being delivered in multiple rounds.

-• Round 3 will be dedicated to industrial electrification, with a focus on the food and beverage processing and manufacturing sector.
-Applications anticipated to open September 2025.
+• Round 3 is dedicated to industrial electrification, with a focus on the food and beverage processing and manufacturing sector.

 • Round 2 was open to any renewable technology type that can support Victoria’s net-zero emissions by 2045 target.